Ayush-singh141/Ayush-singh141/README.md

-- 👋 Hi, I’m Ayush-singh
+- 👋 Hi, I’m Ayush-singh a.k.a ezydebug.
-- 👀 I’m interested in coding
+- 👀 I can die for coding.
-- 🌱 I’m currently learning Data structures and Algorithms.
+- 🌱 I’m currently learning Data structures and Algorithms,web developement,java.
-- 📫 How to reach me: ayushsinghgaur2100@gmail.com is my gmail
+- 📫 How to reach me: ayushsinghgaur2100@gmail.com is my gmail you can contact me for any feedback or collabration.
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: im a fresher who is trying to make it big.
+- ⚡ Fun fact: im a coffee and code combo addict .

 <!---
 Ayush-singh141/Ayush-singh141 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.